fmalina/upload/README.md

 (user profile, staff profile, message, album, page, gallery, listing).
 This way uploaded files can be grouped into collections too.

-upload.js built in Drag and drop, automatic upload usin the W3C File API.

 ## Installation (into a Django project)